This article was last updated by Digital Trends contributor Kristen Hall-Geisler on 5/5/2020.

-Who’s it for: Soccer moms with a need for speed.
+Who’s it for: Soccer moms and dads with a need for speed.

 Why we picked the Dodge Durango SRT:

 Most people think family cars should be practical and sensible, but Dodge didn’t get that memo.
 The Detroit automaker decided to stuff a 475-hp, 6.4-liter Hemi V8 in its Durango SUV, seemingly just because it could.
-The result is a three-row hauler that can seat six and tow up to 8,700 pounds, but also do 0 to 60 mph in 4.4 seconds, run the quarter-mile in 12.9 seconds, and do four-wheel burnouts.
+The result is a three-row hauler that can seat six and tow up to 8,700 pounds, but also hit 60 mph from a stop in 4.4 seconds, run the quarter-mile in 12.9 seconds, and do four-wheel burnouts.

 Dodge sibling Jeep offers an SUV with even more power: The 707-hp Grand Cherokee SRT Trackhawk.
 Why didn’t we pick the Jeep?
-Two reasons: The Durango SRT offers the added flexibility of a third row, and it’s a bit less expensive than the Jeep.
+Two reasons: The Durango SRT offers the added flexibility of a third row, and it’s $25,000 less than the Jeep.

 Aside from its awesome Hemi power, the Durango SRT also ticks practical family-car boxes.
 It offers plenty of space, and comes equipped with Dodge’s intuitive Uconnect infotainment system, complete with an 8.4-inch touchscreen and Apple CarPlay and Android Auto compatibility.
 The SRT also gets a nine-speaker, 506-watt BeatsAudio system.